oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 # Introduction {#Introduction}
-Cross-device flows enable a user to initiate an authorization flow on one device (the initiating device) and then use a second, personally trusted, device (authorization device) to authorize access to a resource (e.g., access to a service).
+Cross-device flows enable a user to initiate an authorization flow on one device (the Initiating Device) and then use a second, personally trusted, device (Authorization Device) to authorize access to a resource (e.g., access to a service).

 These flows are increasingly popular and typically involve using a mobile phone to scan a QR code or enter a user code displayed on an initiating device (e.g., Smart TV, Kiosk, Personal Computer etc).

-The channel between the initiating device and the authorization device is unauthenticated and relies on the user's judgment to decide whether to trust a QR code, user code, or the authorization request pushed to their authorization device.
+The channel between the Initiating Device and the Authorization Device is unauthenticated and relies on the user's judgment to decide whether to trust a QR code, user code, or the authorization request pushed to their authorization device.